miskibin/quickLink/docs/ai-assistant.md

 ## Usage

+### Start a New Chat

 1. Open QuickLink (<kbd>Ctrl+Shift+A</kbd>)
+2. Type your question in the main search box
+3. Select **"Start conversation"** and press <kbd>Enter</kbd>

+This opens the chat panel and sends your initial prompt.

+### Continue Your Last Chat

+1. Open QuickLink (<kbd>Ctrl+Shift+A</kbd>)
 2. Search for **"Open last conversation"** and press <kbd>Enter</kbd>
-3. Type your question in the chat panel and send

-If you have no saved conversation, this opens a fresh chat.
+This restores the last chat from the current app session.

 ## Features

 - **Streaming Responses** - See answers as they're generated
-- **Conversation History** - Continue multi-turn conversations within a session
+- **Conversation History** - Continue multi-turn conversations within the current app session
 - **Direct Answers** - Configured to answer without unnecessary filler
 - **Short & Focused** - Responses limited to 500 tokens for quick answers
-- **Persistent Sessions** - Your last conversation is saved
+- **Quick Restore** - The last conversation can be restored after you close/hide the chat panel
 - **Fast Model** - Uses Grok 4.1 fast for quick responses

 ## Restore Conversation

-Your last conversation is automatically saved.
+Your last conversation is saved in memory while the app is running.
 To continue it:

 1. Open QuickLink (press <kbd>Ctrl+Shift+A</kbd>)
 2. Search for "Open last conversation"